CloudReactor/cloudreactor-python-ecs-quickstart/README.md

 ## Deploying your own tasks

 Now that you have deployed the example tasks, you can move your existing code to this project.
 You can add or modify tasks in `deploy_config/common.yml` to call the commands you want, with configuration for the schedule, retry parameters, and environment variables.
 Feel free to delete the tasks that you don't need, just by removing the top level keys in `task_name_to_config`.

 ## More development options

 See the [development guide](docs/development.md) for instructions on how to debug, add dependencies, and run tests and checks.

-To deploy non-python projects, it maybe sufficient to add pre and post build steps to `deploy_config/hooks`.
+To deploy non-python projects, it may be sufficient to add pre and post build steps to `deploy_config/hooks`.
 If you require additional dependencies (like compilers) to be installed during build time, see the [aws-ecs-cloudreactor-deployer](https://github.com/CloudReactor/aws-ecs-cloudreactor-deployer) project for ways to add dependencies.
-A way to avoid adding dependencies is [multi-stage Dockerfiles](https://docs.docker.com/develop/develop-images/multistage-build/).
+One way to avoid adding dependencies is [multi-stage Dockerfiles](https://docs.docker.com/develop/develop-images/multistage-build/).

 ## Next steps